Fall2024-NSCC-ECampus/assignment-2-responsive-user-registration-DeagleM902/README.md

 # Responsive User Registration
 This is a simple Spring Boot application that allows user registration, login, logout and a welcome page.
 This application uses Thymeleaf, Spring web, Spring JPA, Spring security, Spring validation and a Spring H2 in-memory database.
+This application runs on http://localhost:8080

 ## Login
 http://localhost:8080/login The default page that will be displayed.
 Allows the user to login or click "Register here" to create an account.